UW-Madison-DSI/Covid19Wastewater/docs/getting-started/Starting_Guide.md

 </div>

 ### Tips
-Always make sure that when merging, the “by =” should always be able to identify the information you are merging uniquely. (i.e. don't merge waste and case data by data alone)
+Always make sure that when merging, the “by =” should always be able to identify the information you are merging uniquely. (i.e. don't merge waste and case data by date alone)

 # Data Preparation